>CLICK HERE TO CONTINUE TO THE NEXT

 explanations consistent with reality and distinguishing them from

-natural truth.
-Distinguishing these explanations, the true ones, from any
+reality, natural truth.
+Distinguishing these explanations, the true ones, from

-others that are not, leads to understanding how what is true must be, and thus
+any others that are not, leads to understanding how what is true must be, and

-ultimately to understanding why everything is the way it is, or, more
+thus ultimately to understanding why everything is the way it is, or, more fundamentally,

-fundamentally, to understanding the reason that anything even ‘is’ at all –
+to understanding the reason that anything even ‘is’ at all – which is precisely

-which is precisely what science does: explain what’s true in nature and what
+what science does: explain what’s true in nature and what isn’t (all the

-irrespective of what might even be determinable or what might altogether never
+might even be determinable or what might altogether never be at all).

 At